What Is Antisocial Behavior? Exploring ASPD

 Managing antisocial personality disorder

 Some research suggests that early intervention may help prevent the development of ASPD in severely antisocial children.
-However, there are currently not any proven treatments for ASPD.
+However, there are currently no proven treatments for ASPD.
 That said, individuals living with this condition may be able to take steps to manage their symptoms.
 Additionally, both medications and therapy may be supportive in managing comorbid mental health conditions.

-Treatment for antisocial personality disorder
+Treatment for antisocial personality disorder to improve mental health

 Knowing or loving someone with ASPD may feel challenging.
 Even if the affected individual attempts to manage their symptoms, they may exhibit periods of impulsivity, deceit, or a disregard for others' feelings.
 This can lead to feelings of frustration and stress among their family and friends.
-The parents of children exhibiting antisocial behavior may also experience feelings of guilt, or begin to question their parenting skills.
+The parents of children exhibiting antisocial behavior may also experience feelings of guilt or begin to question their parenting skills.

 The challenges presented by ASPD can feel taxing and overwhelming.
 While it can be natural to feel like you want to help someone you love, caring for yourself is also essential.